mozilla-lockbox/mozilla-lockbox.github.io/architecture/fxa.md

 3. Once the user submits their FxA credentials, FxA verifies the credentials and returns the authorization redirect URI containing the response's query parameters.
 4. The extension processes the authorization response and requests the initial token exchange
 5. FxA verifies the extension's request and (upon success) returns the token information
-6. As the extension already has the user's information, it updates its record with the new access token, expiration time, and id token (the updated refresh token and application scoped keys are noly retained in memory)
+6. As the extension already has the user's information, it updates its record with the new access token, expiration time, and id token (the updated refresh token and application scoped keys are only retained in memory)
 7. The local datastore is unlocked using the newly-obtained application scoped key
 8. The extension moves the account state to `authenticated`
    - The toolbar icon is updated to indicate the user is signed in